Muxt28/Board-Blitz/README.md

 MAKE SURE THAT YOUR GENERATED `env` FOLDER IS IN .gitignore.

+when ur finished working on the project for the day, run `deactivate` to exit the virtual environment

 ---------------------------------

 This Game will contain an unbeatable A.I and a 3d Interactive User Interface.